 However, suppose the chemical distributor or manufacturer is a smaller company.
 In that case, there might not be such a database – meaning that as a last resort, you might have to contact the manufacturer directly.

 Will my employer train me on the chemicals used?

-Your employer is required to provide training on the chemical hazards, and personal protective equipment (PPE) needed to reduce the health and safety risk of using the specific chemical.
+OSHA requires employers to provide training on the chemical hazards, and personal protective equipment (PPE) that you need for safety purposes.

-If you believe that proper precautions are not utilized for the chemicals you are using, ask the safety professional in your workplace for clarification or support.
+If you believe that there are insufficient safety precautions for the chemical hazards in your workplace, ask the safety team for clarification or support.
 If you work in a laboratory that uses chemicals, an excellent place to start would be your workplace’s Chemical Hygiene Plan (CHP).

 How can using PPE help protect me?

 Different types of PPE protect from different hazards.
 Respirators can help protect your lungs from airborne chemicals (be sure you are using the appropriate cartridges or filters).
 In contrast, gloves and safety glasses can help protect skin and eyes from chemical splashes.

 You need to understand the type and the limits of the PPE to reduce your exposure to the chemical’s hazards.
 Remember that using PPE lowers the risk of using a hazardous chemical if you use the PPE properly.
 It does not eliminate risk and is the least effective measure to protect against hazards.